-Eight facets along with their hierarchies, top terms and narrower terms have been defined thus far.
+Nine facets along with their hierarchies, top terms and narrower terms' examples have been defined thus far.
 Facets are the most general concepts whose properties are inherited by all possible hierarchies and narrower terms of each facet.
-The facets are further subdivided into an open number of hierarchies which inherit the properties of the facet and additionally exhibit at least one specific feature which is characteristic of a certain type of terms within this hierarchy.
+The facets are further subdivided into an open number of hierarchies (expressed by the hierarchy top terms) which inherit the properties of the facet and additionally exhibit at least one specific feature which is characteristic of a certain type of terms within this hierarchy.
 Facets and hierarchies play a double logical role.
 On one side, they are sets or containers of terms that fall under the respective sense.
 On the other side, they correspond to a top term representing the most general category all terms in this sets are narrower terms of.